 I have stopped challenging people who deny oppression because inter-rater reliability is really not necessary for me to accept the validity of my lived experience.
 I trust it.
 And, I will speak it.
 I’ve learnt that doing so is central to my liberation and perhaps that of others too.
 That it is central to carving out spaces where I can simply exist for me and not for others.
 Contrary to what society seeks to enforce onto me and onto those whose bodies were meant to make space for others.
 But life is short.
 And I want some space.
 We need to breathe too.
 There’s enough room for us all.

 If I was to seek to evidence that my lived experience is legitimate, I would simply find myself constantly dragged into a battle of will and of power.
-I would sink into a world of violent denial or hostility where the only possible way out would be accepting that those who have no notion of what it is to live in a racialised & gendered body, have equal, if not better apprehension, of reality.
+I would sink into a world of violent denial or hostility where the only possible way out would be accepting that those who have no notion of what it is to live in a body gendered as female and racialised as black, have equal, if not better apprehension, of reality.
 Since there is only one reality, theirs.
 I would need to accept being schooled on the inaccuracy of my ‘perceptions’ so that the latter can be realigned more closely with a reality that is not mine, as though reality was independent of the person who experience it.
 And in truth, I have no time for that.
 I have no interest in being a perpetual child.

 These are the games power plays.
 But life is too short for silly games.
 And, I will not hand over the power I have to define the world and to use whatever language I see fit.
 I no longer argue with white people who deny racism because in a world that seeks to erase you and your experience choosing to self-define and to name your reality is imposing your existence.